egvsanthoshkumarcy24-glitch/AURALOG/README.md

 ### Common Issues

 1. **Environment Variables Not Loading**
-   - Ensure your `.env` file is in the correct location (client directory)
+   - Ensure your `.env` file is in the root directory
    - Make sure all variable names start with `VITE_`
    - Restart the development server after adding new environment variables